Top Resources for Bladder Cancer Support

 Malaika Hill | Dec 28, 2017

-When people are diagnosed with bladder cancer, they have many unanswered questions about how it will affect their lives, but no one should deal with these obstacles alone.
-There are many organizations that help people and families affected by bladder cancer with education, financial, and emotional support.
+When you’re living with bladder cancer, you likely have many questions about the ways it can and will affect your life.
+No one should have to deal with these obstacles alone, and these organizations help people and families affected by bladder cancer with education, financial, and emotional support.
 These resources can be a guiding light through a challenging time.